 Let’s Talk About Pain Medicines is a 60 to 90-minute educational program developed by Wisconsin Health Literacy (WHL) to help participants obtain a better understanding of how to more safely and effectively use prescription pain (opioid) medicine.
-The first phase of the program was implemented in January 2017 – January 2019 (see Current Programs for Phase 2 information).
+The first phase of the program was implemented in January 2017 – January 2019 (see Phase 2 information).
 During this time, WHL facilitated 64 workshops and reached 889 participants throughout Wisconsin.

 The program had a positive impact on providing communities with information on safe and effective pain medication use.
 Overall, an average of 91% of attendees in all three programs reported the program was very helpful to them.

 WHL partnered with community organizations across the state to deliver workshops on the following topics: